codio/knowledge/source/common/develop/ide/editing/jupyter.rst

       }

-- Use guides to :ref:`create a layout <page>` that automatically opens a pane containing JupyterLab and a particular noteBook file.
+- Use guides to :ref:`create a layout <page>` that automatically opens a pane containing JupyterLab and a particular Notebook file.
 The example below shows a 2-Panel layout.
     - Create a **2-Panel Layout**.
-    - Add a tab and select the "Jupyter Lab" type.
+    - Add a tab and select the "JupyterLab" type.
-    - Enter the name of your file into the **Filename** field or drag it into it from the file tree.
+    - Enter the name of your file into the **Filename** field or drag it from the file tree.
     - You can change the :ref:`guide settings <global>` to **Collapsed on Start** and the Jupyter pane will open with the Guides collapsed.

 .. image:: /img/jlablayout.png
    :alt: Configuring the layout for JupyterLab

-If you don't use Guides, consider creating a README.md file with instructions on accessing the JupyterLab.
+If you don't use Guides, consider creating a README.md file with instructions on accessing JupyterLab.
 When there are no guides, the README.md will auto-open for students.
 You can tell students to click on the file in the file tree if you haven't configured another way to open it.

 JupyterLab Extensions
 ---------------------